tramarobin/fctSnPM/README.md

 `clusterLocation` and `clusterP` are created only in one dimension

-`spmAnalysis.posthoc` is a strucure of cells (one for each effect of the ANOVA) composed of different fields:
+`snpmAnalysis.posthoc` is a strucure of cells (one for each effect of the ANOVA) composed of different fields:
 * `data.names` is a structure that contains the name of the conditions used in the analysis (\cap is the union of different conditions for interactions).
 * `data.continuum` is a structure that contains the data used in the analysis.